iotc-secretariat/iotc-reference-datasets-sf/README.md

 The script will take care of:

-a.  loading all current raw size-frequency data using the IOTC data libraries
+- loading all current raw size-frequency data using the IOTC data libraries
-b.  creating distinct *subsets* of the size-frequency records, one for each species group
+- creating distinct *subsets* of the size-frequency records, one for each species group
-c.  producing a distinct `.rda` R data file for each subset of the original information, eventually stored under the `data` folder of the project
+- producing a distinct `.rda` R data file for each subset of the original information, eventually stored under the `data` folder of the project
+- uploading the `.rda` files onto the [_Downloads_ section](https://bitbucket.org/iotc-ws/iotc-reference-datasets-sf-std/downloads/) of the BitBucket repository

 ## How to build the package